Analysis | The evidence is building: Vaccine mandates work — and well

 - Strong Memorial Hospital in Rochester, N.Y., announced a 95.5 percent vaccination rate.

-- Albany Medical Center said only 200 out of 11,000 employees either didn’t get a shot or didn’t seek an exemption — around 2 percent.
-Those employees were suspended and have a week to comply.
+- Albany Medical Center said only 200 of its 11,000 employees either did not get shots or did not seek exemptions — around 2 percent.
+Those employees were suspended and given a week to comply.

 - St. Barnabas Hospital in the Bronx went from 20 percent unvaccinated as recently as last week to just 3 percent.